hbctraining/Training-modules/Accelerate_with_automation/lessons/arrays_in_slurm.md

 Atlassian says this about job arrays on O2: "Job arrays can be leveraged to quickly submit a number of similar jobs.
 For example, you can use job arrays to start multiple instances of the same program on different input files, or with different input parameters.
 A job array is technically one job, but with multiple tasks." [link](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1586793632/Using+Slurm+Basic#Job-Arrays).

+>Sbatch vs. sh

+>So far we have run all of our scripts as sh script.sh which runs the script while we wait on the command line.
+However, for jobs that are going to take a very long time this is less than ideal because:

+   >* You have to wait for the script to finish to get the command line back and run other tasks
+   >* If you get disconnected from the cluster the job will automatically quit.

+>Running jobs with sbatch will immediately give you the command line back and are not dependant on you being connected to the cluster.
+We will not cover the basics of sbatch here but to learn how to write these scripts come to our module **Shell tips and tricks on O2**!

+## Running an array

 Array jobs run simultaneously rather than one at a time which means they are very fast!
 Additionally, running a job array is very simple!

 ```bash